 One of the new elements from the most recent CBA was the ability to retain salary and cap hits as part of a trade.
-More teams have taken advantage of this each year and it is likely to continue to be utilized more frequently with the cap for next season expected to be similar to the $71.4MM Upper Limit for 2015-16.
+We’ve seen it used a lot in recent days and it will undoubtedly occur several more times before the trade deadline passes.

 However, there are some restrictions to using this tool.
 They are as follows:

 - No more than 50% of a player’s salary, cap hit, and bonuses (if applicable) can be retained in a single transaction.
 A player can only have their salary retained twice on the same contract.

 - The same percentage must be retained for salary, cap hit, and bonuses.

 - Teams can only retain up to a maximum of three contracts per season.
 Additionally, the sum of the amount retained can be no higher than 15% of the Upper Limit ($73MM this season).

 Below are how many remaining retention spots are available for each team for 2016-17 and, where applicable, which players have had their cap hits retained as part of a trade already.

 Anaheim: (2) Patrick Maroon ($500K per year through 2017-18)

 Arizona: (1) Martin Hanzal ($1.55MM through 2016-17), Michael Stone ($2MM through 2016-17)

 Carolina: (2) Ron Hainsey ($1.42MM through 2016-17)